klarsen1/NBA-RANKINGS-2024/README.md

 The model is based on a two-step procedure:

-- Create PCAs based on box score statistics and player height.
+- Create PCAs using on box score statistics and player height.
 The PCAs capture player characteristics and are based on normalized features, such as three-point tendency, share of rebounds, true shooting percentage, etc.

 - The PCAs are based on data leading up to the game.
 No data from the game itself is used, except for injury status.